Here are some awesome Indoor Plants that Grow in Water without the mess of soil. You can grow them in clear vases and jars to use as a centerpiece!

 6. Arrowhead Plant

 Like other climbers and vining plants, the arrowhead plant is pretty straightforward to grow indoors in water.
-Keep adding fresh water twice a week and it’ll keep on growing.
-If you like, transplant it into a potting soil once the cutting sets new roots.
+Keep adding fresh water twice a week, and it’ll keep on growing.
+If you like, transplant it into potting soil once the cutting sets new roots.

-Tip: Adding compost tea in the water will enhance their growth.
+Tip: Adding compost tea to the water will enhance their growth.

 8. Wandering Jew

-Croton has the boldest foliage in all the houseplants, we also added it in our list of houseplants for kid’s room.
+Croton has the boldest foliage in all the houseplants, we also added it to our list of houseplants for kid’s rooms.
 While it may not grow permanently in water but you can use this method to root its cuttings.
 It is one of the best Indoor Plants that Grow in Water.

 Impatiens can grow in water for quite a long time.
 Remove all the lower leaves and submerge their cut ends in water.
 Once they form long roots, transplant them in pots.
 This way, more new impatiens will be ready in the nick of time.